6th July, 2022

-Banned in the UK today, it is still present in hundreds of thousands of buildings.
+Asbestos-containing products are in all types of buildings.
+Schools, hospitals, offices, hotels, homes, and every other type of structure.
 Mixed into the fabric of the building, or within previously installed products.
-And, because it was used in so many building products in the past, it is hard to know which ones contain asbestos.
+And, because it was used in so many building products in the past, it is hard to know which materials contain asbestos.

 As popularity peaked in the 50s-70s, public awareness of the health hazards grew.
 Asbestos diseases can take decades to develop, and people exposed years before were getting ill and dying.

 Turns out, the properties of asbestos that are so good for construction, are not so great for human health.
 The fibres are so strong they cannot be broken down by the body, and so sharp they slice into lung tissue.

 One reason is that symptoms can take years, or even decades to develop.
 Asbestos-related diseases are slow and painful.
-Those who are dying today may have been exposed in the 70’s or 80’s.
+Those who are dying today may have been exposed in the 70s or 80s.

 Many everyday and seemingly harmless building products can contain asbestos, but you can't tell just from looking at them.
 Asbestos fibres are so tiny you can’t see them as you breathe them in.

 When you start to knock a building about, you disturb materials.
 Creating dust and releasing fibres.
-You could accidentally come into contact with asbestos-containing materials.
+This is how you could accidentally come into contact with asbestos-containing materials.

-If the building was originally built before 2000, you need an asbestos survey.
+If a building was originally built before 2000, you need an asbestos survey.
 That's the only way to know for sure if a suspicious building product or material contains asbestos.

-No one should be put at risk.
+No one should be put at risk from asbestos.